ubvu/OpenScienceAgainstHumanity/README.md

 If you click on the top left "Show or hide the scoreboard", you can see the status and roles during each round.
 But also, don't forget to keep talking to each other :game_die: :ghost: :smiley: :game_die:

 ![](images/OnlineInstructions3.png)

+## Licenses

+Open Science Against Humanity is based on Cards Against Humanity, which was released under a [Creative Commons BY-NC-SA 2.0 license](https://creativecommons.org/licenses/by-nc-sa/2.0/).

+The [NL-RSE](https://nl-rse.org/)-logo was originally created by [@ctwhome](https://www.ctwhome.com) and licensed under XXX.
+We made some adjustments to the original logo to make it blend better with the aesthetic of the overall game.

+The code for generating the cards is licensed under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).

 ## Acknowledgements